iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.31/report.md

 > Almost perfect.
 It works very well.
 The best of my medical apps.
 But unread and unread messages look almost exactly the same.
 The title can be bold, not bold, or grey.
 Hard to differentiate, even with the screen magnified.<br> :date: __2020-10-24 23:59:36__

 > Not good.<br> :date: __2020-10-05 21:30:43__

-> They removed the bluetooth connection and it no longer connects to blood pressure cuffs.
-They did this during the last software update.
-This was a good capability as you didn't have to manually input blood pressure readings.
-One Medical I.T. should consider restoring this capability.<br> :date: __2020-06-21 23:04:12__